What are dividends?

 What do I do if I have any questions about dividends or need help?

 Please read the frequently asked questions and answers.
-If you have any additional queries or require further information please contact The BP Registrar, Capita Asset Services (Capita):
+If you have any additional queries or require further information please contact The BP Registrar, Link Asset Services (formerly Capita Asset Services):

 Tel: 0800 701107 (freephone in UK) Tel: +44 (0)20 3170 3678 (outside UK)